 The rules on Grad Plus loan repayment treat the borrower for what he/she is, namely a student who likely is just entering the workplace and needs some time to get their financial feet on the ground.

 For that reason, Grad PLUS borrowers don’t have to start repayment until six months after they graduate, leave school or drop below half-time status.

 They have access to all the same repayment programs as Parent PLUS borrowers – Standard, Extended, Graduate, Income Contingent and Consolidated – and a few more.
 Grad PLUS borrowers can use the Consolidation Loan plan to get access to Income-Based, Pay As You Earn and Revised Pay As You Earn repayment plans.

 Refund of PLUS Loan

-Typically, remaining loans funds can be used to help pay other education-related expenses.
+The parent borrower needs to designate who will receive the unused balance.
+The remaining loans funds can be used to help pay other education-related expenses.
 You should designate who will receive the funds during the application process.

 Parent PLUS loans are easy to get if you have had a good credit history, but if there are a few bumps in your financial road, your request can be denied.